cdl-lang/cdl-lang.github.io/README.md

 # cdl-lang.github.io

-Set of demos for CDL
+## Set of demos for CDL

+Demo 1: [HuaRong-Dao](huarongdao.html), a sliding blocks puzzle with a few
+variations: classical HuaRong-Dao, a variant of Rush Hour, and the 15 puzzle.

+Demo 2: [Flip](invert.html), where you have to flip tiles to clear the pattern.
+There are two similar games with different rules.